osohq/oso/new-docs/content/any/project/performance/_index.md

 As a result, the algorithmic complexity of a policy is *in theory* very large — exponential in the number of rules.
-However, *in practice* there shouldn’t be that many distinct paths that need to be taken to make a policy decision. oso filters out rules that cannot be applied to the inputs early on in the execution.
+However, *in practice* there shouldn’t be that many distinct paths that need to be taken to make a policy decision.
+Oso filters out rules that cannot be applied to the inputs early on in the execution.
 What this means is that if you are hitting a scaling issue, you can make your policies perform better by either by splitting up your rules to limit